 Auburn hair is a bright brown that’s like the lovechild of red and dark brown.
 That said, it will never get lost in a sea of regular browns and blondes and sets you apart, even during times you’re rocking your winter uniform of all black everything.
 It’s versatile too, and retains a down-to-earth vibe while still looking fashionable.

-Best Auburn Hair Color Ideas for Dark Skin
+Auburn Brown Hair for Dark Skin